abdallah-t/PeerLearningAcademy/math364/lecture0/lecture0.md

     because it is the foundation of all other math and science courses.
 You will need it in physics, chemistry, engineering, and even in computer science.
     <!-- show a video of how trigonometry is used in physics, chemistry, engineering, and computer science. -->

+## content
+- ### unit 1: Trigonometry
+    dealing with triangles and their properties and relations between their sides and angles.

+    this would be the most important unit in this course.

+- ### unit 2: analzying functions

+    dealing with functions and their properties and relations between their variables and the curve it makes.

+- ### unit 3: limits and derivatives

+    dealing with the limit of a function and the derivative of a function.

 ## How to study this course?